Mr-Jokerrr/Machine-Learning-in-Action/README.md

 the codes are based on python3.5

-Chapter8 and chapter 9 are mainlt taling about supervised learning.
+Chapter8 and chapter 9 are mainly talking about supervised learning.

 - Chapter8 is about linear regression

   [**chapter8**](8).

 - Chapter9 is about regression tree

   [**chapter9**](9).